intersystems-community/webterminal/readme.md

 # Cache Web Terminal
-Access cache database from the web.
+Access cache database from the web, local network or even localhost.
-## Usage
+### Installation
-Simply import and compile Engine class, placing .csp file and subdirectories in the same namespace.
-Start from csp page.
+Simply import and compile Engine class, placing csp-file and subdirectories in the same namespace.
+### Usage
+Start from WebTerminal.csp page.
+Type “/help” to get more information.